iivaylov/grocery-shop/grocery-shop/README.md

 #### Step 4: Set Up Database Schema

-- Locate and execute the `grocery-shop-script.sql` file within the `db` folder of the project to set up the schema for your Groceries Shop database.
+- Locate and execute the `database-create-schema.sql` file within the `db` folder of the project to set up the schema for your Groceries Shop database.

 #### Step 5: Populate Database with Data

-- After setting up the schema, populate the database with initial data by executing the `grocery-shop-data.sql` file found in the `db` folder.
+- After setting up the schema, populate the database with initial data by executing the `database-insert-data.sql` file found in the `db` folder.

 ### Installation